This post originally appeared on VICE UK.

 Lamort says the climate of fear around licensing is allowing badly run clubs to proliferate.
 "We've been silenced by this climate of moral panic," she tells me.
 "We can't call out bad managers because it will result in the whole pub getting closed down."

 Punitive licensing never increases safety.
 Our unwillingness to confront the realities of the sexual entertainment industry causes real harm.
 As with strip clubs, so with sex work, for which bizarre laws mean that women are not allowed to work together, despite the fact this would clearly increase safety.

 "In the UK, sex work falls under a gray and murky area," says Jet of the Sex Worker Open University, an organization seeking to empower the sex worker community.
 "Paying for sex isn't illegal, but most things around it are open to interpretation and prosecution.
 This puts anyone working within the sex industries in a precarious position, whether from the state, local authorities, the police, violent clients, immigration officers, or exploitative employers."

 The renewal of debate around SEV licensing is a chance to look again at how illogical the wider legal framework is for sex work.
 Hubbard thinks the SEV category should be extended to include brothels, meaning women working together would no longer be illegal.

-All these categories of dishonesty: "lap dancing" clubs where you mustn't touch laps; massage parlours and saunas that sell sex, except we all have to pretend they don't; legal sex work that nevertheless makes it nearly impossible for anyone to run a safe, functioning business.
+All these categories of dishonesty: "lap dancing" clubs where you mustn't touch laps; massage parlors and saunas that sell sex, except we all have to pretend they don't; legal sex work that nevertheless makes it nearly impossible for anyone to run a safe, functioning business.

 This legislation seems to rank the preservation of an illusion above the betterment of a reality.
 It's sex work in Wonderland.
 But you know what?
-The industry is a reality, and as long as laws are set up to favour the myths over women's safety and decent working conditions, our legislation deserves to be called a farce.
+The industry is a reality, and as long as laws are set up to favor the myths over women's safety and decent working conditions, our legislation deserves to be called a farce.